Stator 10mg tablets

 In a compassionate-use study of patients with homozygous familial hypercholesterolemia, most patients responded to 80 mg of atorvastatin.

-No differences in safety, efficacy or lipid treatment goal attainment were observed between elderly patients and the overall population
+No differences in safety, efficacy or lipid treatment goal attainment were observed between elderly patients and the overall population.

 Before instituting therapy with atorvastatin, an attempt should be made to control hypercholesterolemia with appropriate diet, exercise and weight reduction in obese patients, and to treat underlying medical problems.
 The patient should continue on a standard cholesterol-lowering diet during treatment with atorvastatin.

-PATIENTS WITH HEPATIC IMPAIRMENT
+PATIENTS WITH HEPATIC INSUFFICIENCY

-PATIENTS WITH RENAL IMPAIRMENT
+PATIENTS WITH RENAL INSUFFICIENCY